 Jordanians are generous and hospitable people.
 They take their guests’ comfort seriously, and go to great lengths to make them feel at home.
 They enjoy sharing their meals with everyone.
 Always smile and accept the food offering, as repeatedly telling them you’re full will likely offend them.

 Jordan is undoubtedly one of the most photogenic regions in the world.
 The locals are often happy to pose for your photographs as well.
 But before attempting to take any pictures of them, always ask for permission, especially when women are present.

 You might be surprised to see male locals greeting each other with hugs and kisses on the cheeks – the same goes for females, as this is a socially acceptable method of greeting.
 On the other hand, it is frowned on for couples to show affection in public, from holding hands to kissing.
 It is worth bearing in mind that homosexuality, while legalised in 1951, is still a taboo concept.

 Taxis are cheap

 The famous yellow taxi can be found everywhere in Jordan.
-It operates on a meter that counts the amount of the required fare to pay until reaching your destination, they are considered to be very cheap.
-Unfortunately, it common for drivers to play on the naivety of foreigners and have them pay double or triple the price, or simply faking a broken meter.
+It operates on a meter, and are a cheap way to travel.
+Unfortunately, it’s common for drivers to play on the naivety of foreigners and have them pay double or triple the price, or simply faking a broken meter.
 To avoid these situations, simply ask them to turn the meter on and when arriving, indicate the you want to see the numbers on the meter before you pay them.

 Avoid the rush hour

-Traffic jams reach their peak between 2 pm–5 pm.
+Traffic jams reach their peak between 2pm and 5 pm.
 It is almost impossible to find a taxi at that time, and if you do, the taxi driver will often be hesitant to take you anywhere in order to avoid the traffic.
 Always plan your movements through the city in advance, or choose to walk to closer destinations on foot during those times.